-Eden House is a 22-bed transitional/bridge living facility recently opened in 2020, located at 1627 South Garden Street, Visalia, which will provide beds for residents for a period of 60-90 days (or up to a maximum period of 6 months with an approved extension), who are awaiting permanent supportive housing (PSH) or Rapid Re-Housing (RRH) placements through various funding programs.
+Eden House is a 22-bed transitional/bridge facility recently opened in 2020, located at 1627 S. Garden St., Visalia, which will provide beds for residents for a period of 60-90 days (or up to a maximum period of 6 months with an approved extension), who are awaiting permanent supportive housing (PSH) or Rapid Re-Housing (RRH) placements through various funding programs.
 Eden's House provides extensive on-site wrap around services including mental health assistance and case management.

 The Visalia Homeless Center managed by St. Paul's Episcopal Church Rev. Suzy Ward oversees and operates a low barrier warming center within the City of Visalia each winter.
 The warming center is a low-barrier emergency shelter that provides 90 - 100 homeless individuals' overnight shelter.
-The warming center averages 75 visitors a night for approximately 90 days from December 1st through February 28th.
-The City has allocated a portion of their annual Permanent Local Housing Allocation (PLHA) funding for the operation of seasonal shelters, which is available to the Visalia Homeless Center.
+The warming center averages 75 visitors a night from December 1st through February 28th.
+The City has entered into a 4-year contract agreement with Visalia Homeless Center to operate a warming Center in the City of Visalia with use of Permanent Local Housing Allocation (PLHA) funds.